RLBat/CMEECourseWork/Week3/README.txt

 next.R - Simple code to demonstrate the use of next in loops

-plotLin.R - TO BE ADDED
+plotLin.R - Plots a scatterplot of random numbers and adds a regression line using ggplots

 PP_Lattice.R - Generates density plots and key descriptive stats for predator/prey masses per type of feeding interaction.
 Outputs the results as a pdf for the graphs and a csv file of descriptive stats